manell0/MileStone-3-Book-Review/README.md

 ### Color Scheme

-The main colors used throughout the website are a mixture of green, creamy white.
+The main colors used throughout the website are teal, creamy white and little brown for headers.

-Also has black text so that there will be a distinct difference, and it will be visible well.

 The chosen color scheme is chosen to get a clear and nice view to integrate with.